 Note: For Hub STDMA Controllers operating in either GIR (Guaranteed Information Rate) or Entry Channel Mode, typical load switching is not the mechanism that performs the transition from STDMA to SCPC mode due to traffic load.
 In GIR mode, the Remote is switched to SCPC as soon as the GIR threshold is reached.
-In Entry Channel mode, the Remote is switched to SCPC as soon as the First transmission from the Remote.
+In Entry Channel mode, the Remote is switched to SCPC as soon as the Hub receives the first transmission from the Remote.